Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

 - Login to Azure CLI using the *`az login`* command.

 - Ensure that you have selected the correct subscription you want to deploy Agora to by using the *`az account list --query "[?isDefault]"`* command.
-If you need to adjust the active subscription used by Az CLI, follow [this guidance](https://learn.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).
+If you need to adjust the active subscription used by az CLI, follow [this guidance](https://learn.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).

 - Agora must be deployed to one of the following regions. **Deploying Agora outside of these regions may result in unexpected results or deployment errors.**